MattLawson98/-scheduler/README.md

 The database API that was used is found at https://github.com/lighthouse-labs/scheduler-api There is a set of instructions attached for set-up

+If using Vagrant or WSL use a 12.x.x version of node, If on an M1 machine use a node 15.x.x Version!

 ## Running Webpack Development Server

 ```sh